BaptisteZloch/Python-wasm-linear-regression/README.md

-# Python-wasm
+# Description
-Repository dedicated to host python web assembly test project.
+This project is a project dedicated to first experimentations web assembly in order to run python linear regression into javascript on a front-end page.